lee2sman/processing-to-love/README.md

 ### Who makes LÖVE?

-LÖVE is a programming language originally released in 2008.
+LÖVE was originally released in 2008.
 The developers are listed as Anjo, Bartbes, Rude, Slime, Vrld.
 The project is collaboratively managed on [GitHub](https://github.com/love2d/love) with additional contributions from dozens of other contributors.

 ### Download LÖVE